jonathondilworth/compilers/README.md

 ## Lecture One: Introduction

-A compiler takes some source code, and produces an output in another language, while the meaning of the source.
+A compiler takes some source code, and produces an output in another language, while the retaining meaning of the source.

 #### The compiler must:
  * Generate correct code.